 Key Considerations of Water Conditioners

-- They only reduce hardness - One major consideration of water conditioners is that the nature of its process will only allow water hardness to be reduced but not completely removed.
-This means that while calcification on pipes and surfaces will certainly be improved, other benefits such as softer skin and softer laundry might not.
+- They only reduce hardness - One major consideration of water conditioners is that the nature of their process will only allow water hardness to be reduced but not completely removed.
+This means that while calcification on pipes and surfaces will certainly be improved, other benefits, such as softer skin and softer laundry, might not.

 - They use less water - Because there is no salt tank that requires backwashing, water conditioners use far less water than salt-based water softeners, making them far less costly in the long term.

 - They make water drinkable - Due to the high salt content of water softeners, drinking water from a water softener is unadvised.
 Water conditioners won't have the salt problem and will even eliminate other contaminants such as chlorine.

 Using a Water Softener for a Well Water System with Iron

 It is not uncommon for well systems to contain magnesium, calcium, manganese, and iron.
 While these minerals can be effectively treated with a water softener, higher levels of iron may need an iron filter in addition to the water softener.

 How to Set up a Water Softener with a Well Pump

 Because well pump systems rely on an accurate reading of water pressure in order to properly pump and distribute water to the house, there shouldn’t be any interference between the pump and the pressure tank.
 The water softener system should therefore be placed AFTER the water flows from the pressure tank and BEFORE it is ready to be distributed to the house.

 Typically, the step-up should be in this order: